e271828e/Flight.jl/docs/notes/design/framework_design.md

   the re-export ceremony where it is ceremony, and preserves substitutability where the boundary is load-bearing.
 - Paths are validated at build time; renames break loudly.
 - Fan-out is free (one producer, many consumers).
+The converse is strict: every input port takes **exactly one** connection, no exceptions (aggregation is junctions, §6).
 - No auto-bubbling of unconnected inputs in the first cut (implicit interface growth).
 - Unconnected output ports: build-time warning.
 Unconnected input ports: build error (no silent defaults).